migangtor/dbt-crash-course/README.md

         [2] EU
         Desired location option (enter a number)->
         NOTE: If you run -> Shell: dbt debug  -> there would be an error as there are no keys yet so they need to be created

+#5.
+Go to big query console.cloud.google.com/bigquery
+#6.
+Create a new project and select: dbt_crash_course
+#7.
+Find the YAML File -> Shell: find / -name "profiles.yml" 2>/dev/null
+    -> 1) in warp it will allow you to open in VS CODE.
+       2) in mac ⌘⇧G in the open dialog of the app